GideonBrimleaf/GideonBrimleaf.github.io/_drafts/2020-12-15-kotlin-interface-companion-objects.md

 <img src="/assets/images/wrestler-class-diagram.png" class="img-fluid" alt="class diagram for wrestlers">
 </pre>

 However real-life as always is a bit messy.
-We can see our hardcore wrestler tends to be able to do body slams striker moves as well as a bit of high-flying (just on to some tacks).
+We can see our hardcore wrestler can body slam like a striker while also jumping off ropes (just on to some tacks).
 Interfaces allow us to make sure our hardcore wrestler can be considered of those types for those moves without polluting our other wrestling types.

 <pre class="shadowy">
 <img src="/assets/images/wrestler-class-diagram-with-interfaces.png" class="img-fluid" alt="class diagram for wrestlers with interfaces">